res2k/q2pro/README.md

 * Support for weapon wheels and carousel from re-release (+wheel / +wheel2)
 * Reverb support (enabled by default; `al_reverb` cvar)
-* Music tweaks (songs don't restart during loading or when transitioning to a level with the same song; main menu music)
 * Per-pixel lighting (enabled by default; `gl_per_pixel_lighting` cvar.
 Requires `gl_shaders`.
 Still a WIP and may reduce performance.
 No shadow mapping implemented yet.)
 * Defer commands on map (when commands are entered after a `map` cmd, they are deferred until the map is loaded)
 * Archive natsort (re-release uses natsort on pak, as well as always loading `pakN` first; this order is maintained in Q2REPRO)